proteomicsunitcrg/qcloud2-pipeline/README.md

 - watch: "YES" if you want the pipeline to be automatically started when a file is moved to `zipfiles` folder.
 - api_user, api_password: credentals to grant access to the pipeline for accessing the QCloud Server database.
 The password must be the same as the one configured in the Pofile management at the QCloud website.

-- Set up nextflow.config file: modify this file according to your HPC Cluster queues name/s and the memory and CPUs available.
+3. Set up nextflow.config file: modify this file according to your HPC Cluster queues name/s and the memory and CPUs available.

-### Usage:
+## QCloud Pipeline Usage:

 - To run the pipeline in background mode: `nextflow run -bg qcloud.nf > qcloud.log`.
 The first time you run this command Nextflow will automatically pull the last QCloud container version labeled as `biocorecrg/qcloud:2.1` (1.5GB aprox.) and the ThermoRawFileParser container `biocorecrg-thermorawparser-0.2.img` (0.5GB) that converts RAW files to mzML format.
 - Once the pipeline is started and the QCloud container pulled, you can copy any RAW file coming from any supported mass spectrometer (see Administration > Instruments > Manage controlled vocabulary section in the QCloud local website installed in the previous section).